SlimRunner/desmos-scripts-addons/README.md

 ## Getting Started - Users

-The installation process is a breeze with the help of a browser extension, and automatic updates are enabled using GitHug Gist for hosting.
-Here is the process.
+The installation process is a breeze with the help of a browser extension, and automatic updates are enabled using GitHub Gist for hosting.
+The process is as follows:

 ### Prerequisites